 Launched in September 2021, the new ArmMotus™ EMU is the first 3D back-drivable upper limb cable-driven rehabilitation robot.

 The ArmMotus™ EMU recently won the Red Dot Design Award—a sort of “Oscar” of the sector as it is the most sought-after industrial design award.
 The ArmMotus™ EMU was evaluated by over 50 experts, including independent designers, design professors and industry media partners.
-Among the features they considered were the ergonomics of its design, aesthetics and functionality.
+Among the features they considered were the ergonomics of its design as well as its aesthetics and functionality.

 With its highly developed control system which executes and responds to various movements more efficiently, the multifunctional ArmMotus™ EMU sets a new benchmark for intelligent rehabilitation devices and redefines human-machine interaction.